GetUSB.info Logo

 Off Topic: Making Home Brew Starbucks Vanilla Latte – Life Changer

-DIY recipes are beloved for many reasons; saving money, saving time and the rewarding task of simply doing it yourself.
-Today is a post that is clearly off topic from the normal USB hacks and news we typically post about.
-Today we are talking about making a Starbucks coffee at home.
-Not the standard black coffee from Starbucks, but the more delicious variety like the vanilla latte.
+DIY recipes are beloved for many reasons: saving money, saving time, and the rewarding task of simply doing it yourself.
+Today’s post is clearly off topic from the normal USB hacks and news we typically write about.
+Today we’re talking about making a Starbucks-style coffee at home — not standard black coffee, but the more delicious varieties like a vanilla latte.

-At the time of this post the Coronavirus is in full swing and many Starbucks shops are closed, or limited hours, or the drive-thru line is too long for the wait.
-Here is your in-home solution:
+At the time of this post, the Coronavirus is in full swing and many Starbucks shops are closed, operating with limited hours, or have drive-thru lines that are simply too long.
+Here’s your in-home solution.

-The first thing to understand is how sweet Starbucks really makes their drinks.
-It is well known the calorie intake and carbohydrate count for a vanilla latte is fairly high.
-This DIY recipe will help you control those intake amounts to help better control the sugar intake your body gets from these sweet-delicious-energy-giving drinks.
+The first thing to understand is just how sweet Starbucks really makes their drinks.
+It’s well known the calorie and carbohydrate counts for a vanilla latte are fairly high.
+This DIY recipe helps you control those intake amounts, giving you better control over how much sugar your body gets from these sweet, delicious, energy-giving drinks.

-We should really give Starbucks serious credit on figuring out the right bit of sugar and caffeine to jump start the heart rate in a legally addictive way.
+We should really give Starbucks credit for figuring out the exact balance of sugar and caffeine needed to jump-start your heart rate in a legally addictive way.

-Starting with a vanilla latte, the true magic of this drink is the full, frothy milk.
-No requirement for a fancy frother which you see on the Starbucks counter top, but rather a simple $40 (about) milk frother from Amazon will do the trick (Miroco).
-The Miroco is a fantastic product and truly a life changer for making coffee flavored drinks.
+Starting with a vanilla latte, the real magic of this drink is the full, frothy milk.
+There’s no requirement for the fancy frother you see behind the Starbucks counter.
+A simple $40 (approximately) milk frother from Amazon will do the trick.
+The Miroco is a fantastic product and a true life-changer for making coffee-based drinks.
 Probably the best “appliance” purchase we’ve made since the introduction of the DVR in 1999 (feel free to challenge us on this claim {wink}).

-First step is brew your coffee.
-Use any brand.
-If you really want the exact taste of a Starbucks version, use their coffee, but honestly they put enough sugar and syrup into these drinks, the coffee brand doesn’t matter all that much.
+The first step is to brew your coffee.
+Use any brand you like.
+If you want the closest taste to Starbucks, use their coffee, but honestly, with enough sugar and syrup added, the coffee brand doesn’t matter all that much.

 Once the coffee is brewed, fire up the milk frother.